PiwikPRO/PPMS-PublicDocs/data_collection/mobile/Piwik_PRO_SDK_for_Android.md

        .with(tracker);
 ```

-In contrast to the screen custom variables, the visit custom variable will not be erased when the event is called.
+In contrast to the screen custom variables, the visit custom variable will not be removed when the event is called.

 Please note that the [Default custom variables](#default-custom-variables) option is enabled by default.
 With this option turned on, use the custom variables with indexes greater than 3 or the visit scope custom variables with indexes 1-3.